gameFace22/Younioner-Python3_Reverse_Shell/README.md

 To Do this Linux i only know one library that could get the job done which is **PyInstaller**, you can find more about this process using this link **[pythonhosted's website](https://pythonhosted.org/PyInstaller/)**

 ## Younioner Features
-Younioner introduce tons of awesome Features, include:

-1. **Multiple Client Support:** this is really important when you're Dealing with all of targets, this feature allow you to take control of each connected target in individual.
+Younioner is still under development and has a lot of cool features, which include:

+1. **Multiple Client Support:** Younioner can be made to manage multiple clients at the same time!
-2. **Easy interface:**  up to this moment **Younioner** project uses terminal or command prompt in windows, we plan to switch to GUI(probably in incoming releases), anyway interface is really simple
+2. **Easy interface:**  To this moment, **Younioner** project uses terminal/command prompt in windows.
+We are planning on switching to GUI(probably in incoming releases).Also it has a very simple interface.
-3. **Easy commands**: yes no more stupid and complicated commands, **Younioner** offers you easy and realistic commands
+3. **Easy commands**: **Younioner** offers you easy and realistic commands.
+No more complication!
-4. **All Platforms :** Younioner support all different platforms which includes Mobile(tested on android), Windows, Linux, OS X...
+4. **All Platforms :** Younioner support all different platforms which includes Windows,Linux,OS X and mobile platforms like Android too.
-5. **Under Developpement:** Younioner is under developpement which means a lot features are coming soon

-### so what is it Reverse Shell
-A reverse shell is a type of shell in which the target machine communicates back to the attacking machine.
-The attacking machine has a listener port on which it receives the connection, which by using, code or command execution is achieved.

-### get evolved with the project
+### Get involved with the project
-we plan to make Younioner a great project, but this won't happen without a cooperation from other developers. so feel free to join us..
+Wanna make cool changes to the project?
+Add new features,maybe?
+Or,you can document really well?
+Everyone is welcome in making the project better.
+Clone it and shoot us up if you run into dead doors.

-### Important
+### Legal Disclaimer
-this project was made for security purposes. you have no right to use this in any device other than yours
+The project has been developed for educational purposes only.
+Do not try this out on systems which you don't have permissions to.

 ### Contact Me
-You can use this email to reach me **ayoub.ouakkaha@gmail.com**
+Shoot me at **ayoub.ouakkaha@gmail.com**

 **MADE WITH PASSION AND LOVE**